rishit-singh/Hacktoberfest2021/README.md

 1. Your code should be well written and usable in generic cases.
 2. Test your implementations well before pushing them.
-3. Comment your code where its needed to help others understand your code.
+3. Comment your code where its needed to help others understand it.
 4. Use your best programming practices, and optimize the code if you can.

 And that's it!